-MTH 090 Basic Mathematics (3 Credit Hours) This is a developmental course reviewing arithmetical principles and integers and computations designed to help the student's mathematical proficiency.
-This course does not meet the Mathematics General Education Requirement.
+MTH 090 Basic Mathematics (4 Credit hours) This is a developmental course reviewing arithmetical principles and integers and computations designed to help the student's mathematical proficiency.
+The class meets 4 periods per week for one semester and includes a laboratory session This course does not meet the Mathematics General Education Requirement

-MTH 098 Elementary Algebra (3 Credit Hours) This course is a review of the fundamental arithmetic and algebra operations.
+MTH 098 Elementary Algebra (4 Credit hours) This course is a review of the fundamental arithmetic and algebra operations.
 The topics include the numbers of ordinary arithmetic and their properties; integers and rational numbers; the solving of equations; polynomials and factoring; and an introduction to systems of equations and graphs.
-This course does not meet the Mathematics General Education Requirement.
-Prerequisite: MTH 090 with a grade of C or higher; or Equivalent Placement Score. /Co-requisite of MTH 080
+The class meets 4 periods per week for one semester and includes a laboratory session This course does not meet the Mathematics General Education Requirement.
+Prerequisite: MTH 090 with a grade of C or higher; or Equivalent Placement Score.

-MTH 100 Intermediate Algebra (3 Credit Hours) This course provides a study of algebraic techniques such as linear equations and inequalities, quadratic equations, systems of equations, and operations with exponents and radicals.
+MTH 100 Intermediate Algebra (3 Credit hours) This course provides a study of algebraic techniques such as linear equations and inequalities, quadratic equations, systems of equations, and operations with exponents and radicals.
 Functions and relations are introduced and graphed with special emphasis on linear and quadratic functions.
 This course does not meet the Mathematics General Education Requirement.
-Prerequisite: MTH 098 with a grade of C or higher; or Equivalent Placement Score.
+Prerequisite: MTH 098 with a grade of C or higher or Math ACT Score of 20-24 or equivalent placement score.

-MTH 110 Finite Math (3 Credit Hours) This course is intended to give an overview of topics in finite mathematics together with their applications, and is taken primarily by students who are not majoring in science, engineering, commerce, or mathematics (i.e., students who are not required to take Calculus).
-This course will draw on and significantly enhance the student's arithmetic and algebraic skills.
+MTH 110 Finite Math (3 Credit hours) This course gives an overview of topics in finite mathematics together with their applications, and is taken primarily by students who are not majoring in science, engineering, commerce, or mathematics.
+This course draws on and significantly enhances the student's arithmetic and algebraic skills.
 The course includes sets, counting, permutations, combinations, basic probability (including Baye's Theorem), and introduction to statistics (including work with Binomial Distributions and Normal Distributions), matrices and their applications to Markov chains and decision theory.
 Additional topics may include symbolic logic, linear models, linear programming, the simplex method and applications.
-Prerequisite: MTH 100 with a grade of C or higher; or Math ACT Score of 21 or above (or SAT equivalent); or Equivalent Placement Score.
+Prerequisite: MTH 100 with a grade of C or higher; or Math ACT Score of 25 or above (or SAT equivalent); or Equivalent Placement Score.

-MTH 112 Algebra for Calculus (3 Credit Hours) This course emphasizes the algebra of functions - including polynomial, rational, exponential, and logarithmic functions.
+MTH 112 Algebra for Calculus (3 Credit hours) This course emphasizes algebraic functions - including polynomial, rational, exponential, and logarithmic functions.
 The course also covers systems of equations and inequalities, quadratic inequalities, and the binomial theorem.
 Additional topics may include matrices, Cramer's Rule, and mathematical induction.
-Prerequisite: MTH 100 with a grade of C or higher; or Math ACT Score of 21 or above (or SAT equivalent); or Equivalent Placement Score.
+Prerequisite: MTH 100 with a grade of C or higher; or Math ACT Score of 25 or above (or SAT equivalent); or Equivalent Placement Score.

-MTH 113 Trigonometry for Calculus (3 Credit Hours) This course includes the study of trigonometric (circular functions) and inverse trigonometric functions, and includes extensive work with trigonometric identities and trigonometric equations.
+MTH 113 Trigonometry for Calculus (3 Credit hours) This course includes the study of trigonometric (circular functions) and inverse trigonometric functions, and includes extensive work with trigonometric identities and trigonometric equations.
 The course also covers vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.
 Additional topics may include conic sections, sequences, and using matrices to solve linear systems.
 Prerequisite: MTH 112 with a grade of C or higher.

-MTH 115 Precalculus Algebra and Trigonometry (4 Credit Hours) This course is a one-semester combination of Precalculus Algebra and Precalculus Trigonometry and covers the following topics: the algebra of functions (including polynomial, rational, exponential, and logarithmic functions), systems of equations and inequalities, quadratic inequalities, and the binomial theorem, as well as the study of trigonometric (circular functions) and inverse trigonometric functions, and includes extensive work with trigonometric identities and trigonometric equations, vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.
-Prerequisite: Math ACT Score of 26 or above (or SAT equivalent).
+MTH 115 Precalculus Algebra and Trigonometry (4 Credit hours) This course is a one-semester combination of Precalculus Algebra and Precalculus Trigonometry and covers the following topics: the algebra of functions (including polynomial, rational, exponential, and logarithmic functions), systems of equations and inequalities, quadratic inequalities, and the binomial theorem, as well as the study of trigonometric (circular functions) and inverse trigonometric functions, and includes extensive work with trigonometric identities and trigonometric equations, vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.
+Prerequisite: Math ACT Score of 27 or above (or SAT equivalent).